eea/eionet.webq/README.md

 ```

 ###### 3. To use EEA's Central Authentication Service (CAS),
-you need to register Eionet certificates in the JVM that runs the Tomcat.
+If you deploy on Tomcat 6, then you need to register Eionet certificates in the JVM that runs the Tomcat.
 A small Java executable that does it, and a README on how to use it can be found here: https://svn.eionet.europa.eu/repositories/Reportnet/CASServer/contrib/installcert

 ###### 4. Increase the MySql _max_allowed_packet_ variable
-to be able to store larger files than 1MB in database.
-For example, to set the limit to 16MB do:
+To be able to store larger files than 1MB in the database.
+For example, to set the limit to 16MB in /etc/my.cnf do:
 ```sql
 SET GLOBAL max_allowed_packet=16777216;
 ```
+or run the mysql executable with the `--max_allowed_packet=16M` argument.

 ### Build

-Build with Maven `mvn -Denv=local clean install`
+Build with Maven `mvn clean install`

 ### Deployment